Yes!

 We run separate beginner classes for adults in St Albans in both aerial silks and static trapeze.
 These take place at the same time, with separate instructors for each class, on 7.45pm Thursdays in our venue of The Yoga Hall.

-We currently run weekly hour long children's classes for ages 7-11 at The Grove Junior School in Harpenden, every Saturday at 9am, 10.05am and 11.10am (Saturday classes all currently have waiting lists - email us to be added), and Wednesday at 5.30pm.
+We currently run weekly hour long children's classes for ages 7-11 at The Grove Junior School in Harpenden, every Saturday at 9am, 10.05am and 11.10am and Wednesday at 5.30pm.
 Classes include two instructors and students learn moves, tricks and sequences on aerial silks, aerial hammock and static trapeze.
-Spaces are limited to no more than 9 per class.
+Spaces are limited to 8 per class.
+These classes currently have waiting lists - please email [email protected] to be added.

-These classes can only be booked on a half-termly, block-booked basis.
+These classes can only be booked on a half-termly, block-booked basis, with each class working out to be £14.80.
 We do try and give 'first refusal' to those already attending our classes before offering spaces to those on our waiting list.

-If you are on a waiting list and a space opens up, we will send you a link to purchase an individual trial session that will take place within the class with the free space, so you child can see if they like it before committing to the rest of the half term.
+If you are on a waiting list for your child and a space opens up, we will send you a link to purchase an individual trial session that will take place within the class with the free space, so you child can see if they like it before committing to the rest of the half term.
+Please note that we don't offer free taster sessions.
 Alternatively, we also occasionally run trial sessions that take place apart from our timetabled classes - those on waiting lists will be informed if one of these is taking place.

-We also run children's classes for ages 8-11 on Tuesdays 4.15pm at the Yoga Hall, where children spend half the time learning aerial silks and the other half, static trapeze.
-These classes also have two instructors, and spaces are limited to no more than 8 children for class.
+We also run children's aerial classes for ages 8-11 on Tuesdays 4.15pm at the Yoga Hall, where children spend half the time learning aerial silks and the other half, static trapeze.
+These classes also have two instructors, and spaces are limited to no more than 8 children per class.

 Our teenager beginner/improver aerial classes are on Saturdays at 12.25pm and 1.30pm - the 1.30pm class currently has spaces for September as of August 2023.
 They are 1 hour long and are held at The Grove Junior School in Harpenden.